Explicit Riemann-Roch spaces in the Hilbert class field: Interpolation on algebraic curves

 \subsection{The complexity of multiplication in finite fields}

-The idea of using Lagrange interpolation over an algebraic curve to multiply two elements in a finite field is due to Chudnovsky \cite{CC} and has been developped by Shparlinski, Tsfasmann and Vladut \cite{STV}, Ballet and Rolland \cite{BR}, Chaumine \cite{CHA}, Randriambololona \cite{RAN} and others.
+The idea of using Lagrange interpolation over an algebraic curve to multiply two elements in a finite field is due to Chudnovsky \cite{CC} and has been developed by Shparlinski, Tsfasmann and Vladut \cite{STV}, Ballet and Rolland \cite{BR}, Chaumine \cite{CHA}, Randriambololona \cite{RAN} and others.

 Let $\bK$ be a finite field and let $\co \geqslant 2$ be an integer.
-Let $Y$ be a smooth, projective, absolutely integral curve over $\bK$ and $B$ an irreducible divisor of degree $\co$ on $Y$.
-We call $\bL = H^0(B, \cO_B)$ the residue field at $B$.
+Let $Y$ be a smooth, projective, absolutely integral curve over $\bK$ and $B$ a place of degree $\co$ on $Y$.
+Let $\bL = H^0(B, \cO_B)$ be the residue field at $B$.
 We choose a divisor $E$ disjoint from $B$ and assume that the evaluation map is surjective so that elements in $\bL$ can be represented by functions in $H^0(Y, \cO_Y(E))$.
 The latter functions will be characterized by their values at a collection $(Q_i)_{1\leqslant i\leqslant N}$ of $\bK$-rational points on $Y$.
-We denote
+We denote by

 the evaluation map at these points which we assume to be injective.
-The multiplication of two elements $e_B(f_1)$ and $e_B(f_2)$ in $\bK$ can be achieved by evaluating $f_1$ and $f_2$ at the $Q_i$, then multiplying each $f_1(Q_i)$ by the corresponding $f_2(Q_i)$, then finding the unique function $f_3$ in $H^0(Y, \cO_Y(2E))$ taking value $f_1(Q_i)f_2(Q_i)$ at $Q_i$, then computing $e_B(f_3)$.
+The multiplication of two elements $e_B(f_1)$ and $e_B(f_2)$ in $\bL$ can be achieved by evaluating $f_1$ and $f_2$ at the $Q_i$, then multiplying each $f_1(Q_i)$ by the corresponding $f_2(Q_i)$, then finding the unique function $f_3$ in $H^0(Y, \cO_Y(2E))$ taking value $f_1(Q_i)f_2(Q_i)$ at $Q_i$, then computing $e_B(f_3)$.
 The number of bilinear multiplications in $\bK$ in the whole process is equal to $N$.

 This method uses curves over $\bK$ with arbitrarily large genus having a number of $\bK$-points bigger than some positive constant times their genus.
-It bounds the $\bK$-bilinear complexity of multiplication in $\bL$ by an absolute constant times the degree $\co$ of $\bL$ over $\bK$, but it says little abound the linear part of the algorithm : evaluation of the maps $e_B$ and $e_Q$ and their right (resp. left) inverses.
+It bounds the bilinear complexity of multiplication in $\bL/\bK$ by an absolute constant times the degree $\co$ of $\bL$ over $\bK$, but it says little abound the linear part of the algorithm, that is evaluation of the maps $e_B$ and $e_Q$ and their right (resp. left) inverses.